 If the materials are published or created later than the time period being studied, they are secondary sources because they provide analysis of that subject or event and may have access to information and context that was not available at the time.

-4) Remember Cite your Sources Remember to review the assignment instructions available in Quercus and contact your TAs, instructor, or the Cinema Studies Librarian with questions about identifying a research topic and finding primary source materials.
-PLAN AHEAD & KEEP TRACK: Check what information needs to be tracked for the resources you are using (URLs, name of special collection, unique identifiers like a document or episode number)
+Carefully review your assignment instructions (available in Quercus) and contact your TAs, instructor, or the Cinema Studies Librarian with questions about identifying a research topic and finding primary source materials.

 IMPORTANT - these materials must be created or from the time period you are examining, (e.g., an interview at the time of the film's release, not 20 years later)